ThomasCarey4/My-Digital-Garden/src/site/notes/Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 5 - The Instruction Cycle/Section 5 - The Instruction Cycle.md

 Combinations of the 4 are also possible
 ### Program Execution
-- The program is started by providing the $PC$ with a memory address
+- The program is started by providing the *PC* with a memory address
 - The contents of this address are interpreted as an instruction
 	- The [[Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 4 - Representing Numbers/Definitions/Most Significant Bit\|most significant bits]] provide the ***opcode***
 	- The remaining bits give a ***memory address***